SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``static func buildFinalResult(_ component: Component) -> FinalResult`` Builds a final result from a partial result.
-  You can implement this method as part of a static function builder that uses a different type for partial and final results, or to perform other final transformation on a result before returning it.
+  You can implement this method as part of a result builder that uses a different type for partial and final results, or to perform other final transformation on a result before returning it.